solstice333/Glift/README.md

                                f.
 This can stack
-      --front-only           generate a .obj for the front face only --side-only            generate a .obj for the side face only -l, --list-names           list glyph names
+      --front-only           generate a .obj for the front face only --side-only            generate a .obj for the side face only --outline-only         generate a .obj for the outline face only -l, --list-names           list glyph names
   -p, --print                print .obj to console
   -d, --dry-run              do not write to .obj.
 Useful with -p if printing